telerik/xaml-docs/controls/radrichtextbox/document-elements/table/formatting-tables.md

 {{endregion}}

->caption Figure 1: Merge cells in code
+>caption Figure 1: Generate a table and set its borders and background

 ![formatting-tables001](images/formatting-tables001.png)